axules/react-onblur/README.md

 `setBlurListener` should be called when you want add events to document.

-`callback` function will be called (with event arg) once your component is unfocused or user clicked outside your component.
+* `callback` - function will be called (with event arg) once your component is unfocused or user will click outside of your component.
+* `once` - bool, if true then `unsetBlurListener` will be called after `callback` once your component is unfocused or user will click outside of your component.

 `unsetBlurListener` should be called when your want to remove events from document.

-`unsetBlurListener` will be called always in `componentWillUnmount`.
+`unsetBlurListener` will be called in `componentWillUnmount` always.

 ## How can you use it?